varabyte/kobweb/README.md

 Div(
     Modifier
         .size(100.px).backgroundColor(Colors.Red).position(Position.Relative)
-        .animation(MyMove.toAnimation(
+        .animation(ShiftRight.toAnimation(
             duration = 5.s,
             iterationCount = AnimationIterationCount.Infinite
         ))
 )
 ```

-The name of the keyframes block is automatically derived from the property name (here, `MyMove` is converted into
+The name of the keyframes block is automatically derived from the property name (here, `ShiftRight` is converted into
-`"my-move"`).
+`"shift-right"`).
 You can then use the `toAnimation` method to convert your collection of keyframes into an animation that
 uses them, which you can pass into the `Modifier.animation` modifier.

 ### ElementRefScope and raw HTML elements